First Congregational United Church of Christ

 Following Sunday services

 We feel Christian fellowship to be an important part of life so our coffee fellowship is held in the Family Room following our Sunday service on the majority of Sundays each month.
-We are still encouraging social distancing in an attempt to keep everyone healthy as we begin to get back to our "normal" activities once again.

 About First Congregational